Severe weather kills 21 cross-country runners in China | Science-Environment

 - China

+''At 1 pm on Saturday, the wind got stronger.
+It was hard to stand up straight and move forward.
+When the wind was the strongest, I had to grasp the ground with both my hands to avoid being blown over,'' Xinhua quoted one survivor, who declined to be named, as saying.

+''I felt nothing but cold at the time,'' said the survivor. ''I just ran about 30 km and quit the race ahead of the third checkpoint.
+I fainted halfway down the mountain.''
+After participants posted videos requesting help in a WeChat group chat, local authorities initiated an emergency response and organised rescue forces to search for the missing people.

-The temperature dropped again during the night due to the area's complex terrain and topography, making the search and rescue more difficult, the report said.
+The temperature dropped again during the night due to the area's complex terrain and topography, making the search and rescue work more difficult, according to the rescue headquarters.
+The tragedy has evoked public anger on Chinese social media, with criticism mainly directed at the Baiyin government for lack of contingency planning.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)